Skip to Content

 Visitation during childbirth

 Family and friends are an important part of your new baby’s life.
-We kindly ask that patients and visitors follow hospital rules in regards to visitation.
+We kindly ask that patients and visitors follow our hospital's visitation rules.
 Visiting hours are posted throughout the Women’s Center.
 This ensures that our staff can give you and your baby the best possible care.

 Your support person and other persons may be present for vaginal deliveries.